OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ##### Parcelable

-Verify that, when sensitive information is stored in an Intent using a Bundle containing a Parcelable, then appropriate security measures are taken.
+Verify that, when sensitive information is stored in an Intent using a Bundle containing a Parcelable, the appropriate security measures are taken.
 Make sure to use explicit intents and reassure proper additional security controls in case of application level IPC (e.g. signature verification, intent-permissions, crypto).

 #### Dynamic Analysis